ADHD in adults | Aroreretini ki ngā pakeke

 • If you can afford it, consider an ADHD coach or virtual assistant.

-• Set up daily routines reduces stress.
+• Setting up daily routines reduces stress.
 For example, putting your keys in the same place near the door as soon as you come home every time means you won't be hunting for them when you need to leave.

 • Consider whether your job suits the way your brain works – if not, can you make changes?